Updated January 20, 2019

 Tip 3 – Find uniquely shaped base and enclosure kits

 Who really wants to have a “standard looking” shower which looks like one used in every tract home on the street?
 What I have seen is homeowners today are looking to put their own personal spin and look on projects.
 An excellent way to get a custom (champagne) look at a standard system pricing is to use a uniquely designed base and enclosure system.
 In the picture below you’ll see just one product which is a curved glass enclosure which is engineered to provide more space in a 60” alcove space – providing a cool look and more room in a standard tub-sized space.
+The curved base is made in a standard size and even has an MDF reinforce shower pan so it won’t sag when you’re walking on it.

 Tip 4 – Go doorless